JrVerbiest/jrverbiest.github.io/README.md

   Thesis: Exposure of Human Blood to an Electromagnetic field and the numerical model.

-  In the thesis a numerical model (Finite-Difference Time-Domain method) was written in C on a Linux platform.
+  In the thesis, a numerical model (Finite-Difference Time-Domain method) was written in C on a Linux platform.

-  Extra courses in biomedical and energy engineering: Human Physiology, Biology and Biochemistry of Human Systems including Human Biotechnology, Biomedical Measurements and Stimulation, transport Phenomena in Biological systems, Finite Elements for magnetic fields and optimization.
+  Followed extra courses in biomedical and energy engineering: Human Physiology, Biology and Biochemistry of Human Systems, including Human Biotechnology, Biomedical Measurements and Stimulation, transport Phenomena in Biological systems, Finite Elements for magnetic fields and optimisation.

-- **Master of Science in Industrial Engineering (MSc, Ing.)**, Cum Laude, electricity option Electronics specialization telecommunication, Institute for Higher Education in the Sciences & the arts, De Nayer Institute, Sint-Katelijne-Waver, Belgium, 1999
+- **Master of Science in Industrial Engineering (MSc, Ing.)**, Cum Laude, electricity option Electronics specialisation telecommunication, Institute for Higher Education in the Sciences & the arts, De Nayer Institute, Sint-Katelijne-Waver, Belgium, 1999

-  Internship @ Hevrox EMC/Safety services, Beringen, Belgium (today Hevrox EMC/Safety Services is integrated in EMI solution).
+  Internship @ Hevrox EMC/Safety services, Beringen, Belgium (today Hevrox EMC/Safety Services is integrated into EMI solution).

-  Thesis: Validation of a fully anechoic room according the prEN 50147-3 with HP-VEE.
-Content: implementation of an automatic measurement tool using HP-VEE and the validation of the fully anechoic chamber.
+  Thesis: Validation of a fully anechoic room according to the prEN 50147-3 with HP-VEE.
+Content: implementing an automatic measurement tool using HP-VEE and validating the fully anechoic chamber.

 <br>